List of Neolithic cultures of China

 This is a list of Neolithic cultures of China that have been unearthed by archaeologists.
 They are sorted in chronological order from earliest to latest and are followed by a schematic visualization of these cultures.

 It would seem that the definition of Neolithic in China is undergoing changes.
 The discovery in 2012 of pottery about 20,000 years BC indicates that this measure alone can no longer be used to define the period.
 It will fall to the more difficult task of determining when cereal domestication started.

 List

 Schematic outline

-These cultures existed for the period from 8500 to 1500 BC.
+These cultures existed during the period from 8500 to 1500 BC.
 Neolithic cultures remain unmarked and Bronze Age cultures (from 2000 BC) are marked with *.
 There are many differences in opinion on the dating for these cultures, so the dates chosen here are tentative:

 For this schematic outline of its neolithic cultures China has been divided into the following nine parts: